simo981/seqperm/README.md

 ./seqperm --upper n --start 3 --end 5 --last 0,1 --connectors ,. a b c d e f g h i l m
 ```
 ## TO DO
-Implement ```--leet``` with leet option
-Implement ```--allupper``` with full permutation in upper case
 Implement ```--delim wo,rd``` for considering a word a possible shortener permutation, in a single permutation will be only the full word or its delim wo.
 Multiple handling of , is a plus
-Replace argument parsing with better handling of parameters
-Config file ?